kimhanna3/2D_supermario/README.md

 ## Core Source Files

-- **main.c:** Contains the main loop that:
+- **main.c:**
 	- Loads the level
 	- Initializes Mario and enemies
 	- Handles keyboard input
 	- Updates the game state (movement, gravity, collisions)
 	- Renders the viewport, characters, and status

 - **map.c / map.h:**
 	- Handles the level/map loading and drawing.
 	- Reads the map from a .map file into memory
 	- Converts the ASCII map into a playable area
 	- Provides helpers for checking tile contents and drawing the map to the screen

 - **mario.c / mario.h:**
 	- Draws Mario on screen
 	- Handles gravity and jumping physics
 	- Tracks position and vertical velocity

 - **enemy.c / enemy.h:**
 	- Manages simple enemy behavior:
 	- Enemies walk left and right
 	- Enemies turn around when hitting edges or gaps
 	- Enemies collide with Mario to trigger game over

 - **util.c / util.h:**
 	- Provides utility functions like:
 	- Millisecond-level sleeping for controlling frame rate

 - **assets.h:** Defines symbolic characters used in the map (e.g., # for brick, = for ground, @ for Mario, * for goal).
 ---